Policy

 Postponing Matches

-The league policy regarding postponing matches is intended to be fair to all parties whilst avoiding potential fixture backlogs causing problems at the end of the season.
+The League policy regarding postponing matches is intended to be fair to all parties whilst avoiding potential fixture backlogs causing problems at the end of the season.

 All Teams entering the competition have an obligation to maintain a viable squad which is capable of fulfilling all its fixtures.